 - WCAG 2.1 by W3C's WAI: The Web Content Accessibility Guidelines are recommendations published in 2018 by the World Wide Web Consortium's Web Accessibility Initiative.
 They set out the requirements for web contents to be accessible for people with disabilities.
 The document is composed of four general principles, under which there are 12 guidelines, each composed of several success criteria.
 These success criteria are associated with three conformance levels represented by letters A, AA and AAA (which are increasingly demanding).

-Graphical browser users will find the menu and Web site section at the top and the contents in the centre of the screen.
+Graphical browser users will find the menu at the top and the contents in the centre of the screen.